Body Scan Meditation

 Progressive Muscle Relaxation

-If you are highly anxious, this practice will help you with experiencing real relaxation state.
+If you are highly anxious, this practice will help you with experiencing a real relaxation state.
 It’s also a wonderful exercise to learn how to recognise when tension starts to build up and release it before it reaches pain or discomfort.

 Mindfulness of Sounds

-Thoughts and sounds are very similar in a way that they are immaterial and uncontrollable.
+Thoughts and sounds are very similar in the way that they are immaterial and uncontrollable.
 In this practice, we are observing the external world.
 This exercise helps with calming mind chatter and also to refine our sense of hearing and deep listening.